Sacramento-San Joaquin Delta Canal/Tunnel Proposals

-The Sacramento-San Joaquin Delta has been the hub of California’s water system for more than 50 years and along the way water experts have struggled to balance the many competing demands placed on the estuary—the largest on the West Coast.
+The Sacramento-San Joaquin Delta has been the hub of California’s water system for more than 50 years and along the way water experts have struggled to balance the many competing demands placed on the estuary—the largest freshwater tidal estuary on the West Coast.

 Water leaders for decades have discussed building a peripheral canal or tunnels to convey export water around the Delta (instead of through the Delta using natural channels).
 A proposed canal was defeated by California voters in 1982.
-California Gov. Jerry Brown brought those talks to the forefront again in 2012, recommending through the Bay Delta Conservation Plan the construction of two 37-mile tunnels to move some export water while also working to restore the ecological health of the Delta.
+Former Gov. Jerry Brown brought those talks to the forefront again in 2012, recommending the construction of two 35-mile tunnels to move some export water while also working to restore the ecological health of the Delta.

 The use of Delta channels as conduits for transporting water began in 1940 with completion of the Contra Costa Canal, the first unit of the Central Valley Project.
 With the 1951 completion of the Delta-Mendota Canal, the Delta became part of a vast water export system and pumping plant.

 Also in 1951, the Delta Cross Channel was constructed near Walnut Grove to facilitate the transfer of water from the Sacramento River across the Delta to CVP export pumps located near Tracy.

 Officials have discussed for years a possible peripheral canal or other means of conveying water around and through the Delta because of concerns with water quality and fish being killed by the pumps that propel the water south of the Delta to the San Joaquin Valley and Southern California.

 In 1977, California’s Department of Water Resources backed earlier studies that said a peripheral canal would be the best facility to move water to the Delta export pumps.

 However, voters in 1982 defeated Proposition 9, which included a peripheral canal.

 Currently, the plan is to construct a single tunnel that would re-route water around the Delta straight to the export pumps.